Confrontations in the Dodecanese

 Turn 4.
 First contact.
 As a lone Athenian squadron races down the channel on the right, the main Athenian body launches an attack along the Persian right.
 The Samian squadrons advance into the centre to obstruct any attempt by the Persians to shift forces from the left to the right, while the Chians advance more slowly towards the Persian left.

 The Persian squadrons, in line with secure flanks, held an advantage over the attacking Athenian columns.
 In the two attacks on the left, both Athenian squadrons managed to ram one enemy ship but this was not enough to force them back, leaving them stuck in continuing engagements where the Persians would be able to grapple more easily and bring their advantage in marines to bear.
 In the next clash, the Athenian squadron enjoyed a +2 advantage from the quality of its helmsmen, rolled well and forced the enemy to fall back, leaving 2 of their ships rammed.
 The retreat of this squadron meant that the last Persian squadron no longer enjoyed protection to both flanks, leaving it at a disadvantage to its attacker.
 The Athenians failed to exploit this opportunity, ramming only one ship and again ending in a continuing engagement.
-However, this Persian which had moved up from the second line to fill a gap was a small squadron and did not have additional marines.
+However, this Persian squadron which had moved up from the second line to fill a gap was small and did not have additional marines.
 It would remain at a disadvantage to the Athenians.

 Turn 5.
 Engagement continued on the right and was joined on the left.
 In the centre, the Samian squadrons manoeuvred for position to bring a 2:1 attack against the angled squadron protecting the flank of the right hand Persian division, but did not have the movement to launch the attack this turn.
 They also held off against the other angled squadron on the Persian left.
 A 1:1 attack here would have been disadvantageous.
 Indeed, the Persians were finding that the angled deployment, while a powerful defensive measure, obstructed any rapid counter-attack by the other squadrons of their second line.